dlwicksell/VPE/README.md

 This section is for Sam, the maintainer.
 You can ignore it:

 What's left for supporting MV1 is the following:
-- ESC ESC doesn't work
+- ESC ESC doesn't work --> FIXED.
-- Error trap unwind doesn't work
+- Error trap unwind doesn't work --> PUT A BANDAID!
-- Autoresizing terminal sometimes works, but most times not
+- Autoresizing terminal sometimes works, but most times not --> PUT A BANDAID!
 - OS utilities in ^XVEMS shortcuts
 - Routine listing (?? on ..E) doesn't work